Laxmikant–Pyarelal: Frequent collaborations

 Laxmikant–Pyarelal worked with several successful directors of Indian cinema in a career spanning almost 35 years.
-They frequently teamed up with Manmohan Desai, Raj Khosla, Manoj Kumar, Mohan Kumar, Subhash Ghai, K. Viswanath, Mukul Anand, J. Om Prakash, J. P. Dutta, Dulal Guha and T. Rama Rao.
-They also worked with Raj Kapoor (3 films), Basu Chatterjee (3 films), Mahesh Bhatt (3 films), Asit Sen (3 films), Hrishikesh Mukherjee (2 films), Ramanand Sagar (2 films), Vijay Anand (2 films) and Yash Chopra (1 film).
+They frequently teamed up with Manmohan Desai, Subhash Ghai, Raj Khosla, Mohan Kumar, K. Viswanath, Mukul Anand, J. Om Prakash, J. P. Dutta, Dulal Guha, Satyen Bose and T. Rama Rao.
+They also worked with Raj Kapoor (3 films), Manoj Kumar (3 films), Basu Chatterjee (3 films), Mahesh Bhatt (3 films), Asit Sen (3 films), Hrishikesh Mukherjee (2 films), Ramanand Sagar (2 films), Vijay Anand (2 films) and Yash Chopra (1 film).

 Mohammed Rafi gave Laxmikant–Pyarelal their first big break with Dosti (1964) and they together delivered a huge number of memorable songs.
 When Rafi was going through a rough patch in the early-1970s, they played a major role in his comeback.
 They were also instrumental in making him the playback voice for Dharmendra and Jeetendra beginning from the 1960s.
 Even Rafi's last recorded song "Tu Kahin Aas Paas Hai Dost" (Aas Paas) had music by Laxmikant–Pyarelal.
 Apart from Rafi, they also shared great rapport with Kishore Kumar, Lata Mangeshkar, Mukesh and lyricist Anand Bakshi with whom they worked in 302 films.
 Bakshi made his singing debut for Laxmikant–Pyarelal in Mome Ki Gudiya (1972), and then sang in Charas (1976) with a total of three songs, all hits.
 None of the four songs he sang for other music directors were hits.

-Controversies
+Controversy

-Plagiarism
+Plagiarism allegations

-Some of Laxmikant–Pyarelal's songs featured the tunes of popular foreign songs, such as "Ek Rasta Do Rahi" from Ram Balram (1980) was inspired by KC and the Sunshine Band's "That's the Way (I Like It)", "Ek Haseena Thi" from Karz (1980) was taken up from by George Benson's "We as Love (Live)", "Saathiya Tu Mere Sapno Ka Meet Hai" from Insaan (1982) was inspired by Brotherhood of Man's "Angelo" and "Jumma Chumma De De" from Hum (1991) was found to be similar to Mory Kanté's "Tama".
+Some of Laxmikant–Pyarelal's songs featured the tunes of popular foreign-language songs, such as "Ek Rasta Do Rahi" from Ram Balram (1980) was inspired by KC and the Sunshine Band's "That's the Way (I Like It)", "Ek Haseena Thi" from Karz (1980) was inspired by George Benson's "We as Love (Live)", "Saathiya Tu Mere Sapno Ka Meet Hai" from Insaan (1982) was inspired by Brotherhood of Man's "Angelo" and "Jumma Chumma De De" from Hum (1991) was found to be similar to Mory Kanté's "Tama".
 Responding to the allegations, Pyarelal said "There was a lot of pressure from actors and producers.
-For instance, the song Jumma chumma was in the movie Hum just because of the pressure from Amitabh Bachchan.
+For instance, the song "Jumma Chumma" was in the movie Hum just because of the pressure from Amitabh Bachchan.
 Out of the 500 odd movies that we have done, we must have copied 50 songs because of pressure".